51 Fun Things To Do in the Blue Mountains in 2024

 For those visitors who are short on time or with mobility considerations, Scenic World is the perfect way to take in the beauty of the Blue Mountains.
 It offers three unique rides that help you to experience the magic of this part of Australia.

 There’s the Scenic Skyway, the Scenic Railway and the Cable Car – each great fun and offering jaw-dropping views.
 The Scenic Railway is arguably the steepest in the world and a fun ride in itself.
-You can combine all three and access a rainforest boardwalk between the cable car and the railway for the complete Scenic World experience.
+Combine all three and access a rainforest boardwalk between the cable car and the railway for the complete Scenic World experience.

 Insider tip: Arrive as early or as late as you can to avoid the large tour bus crowds.